ryan00724/SwipeCart/PRIVACY.md

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

+## 6. Contact Us

+If you have any questions about this Privacy Policy, please contact us at: ryancrearydev@gmail.com